 The State participates in a joint venture called the Capitol Area Development Authority (CADA).
 CADA was created in 1978 by the joint exercise of powers agreement between the primary government and the City of Sacramento for the location of state buildings and other improvements.
-CADA is a public entity, separate from the primary government, two appointed by the eity, and one appointed by the affirmative vote of at least three of the other four members of the board.
+CADA is a public entity, separate from the primary government and the city, and is administered by a board of five members: two appointed by the primary government, two appointed by the city, and one appointed by the affirmative vote of at least three of the other four members of the board.
 The primary government designates the chairperson of the board.
-Although the primary government subsidizes CADA's operations by leasing land to CADA without consideration; however, the primary government is not obligated to do so.
+Although the primary government does not have an equity interest in CADA, it does have an ongoing financial interest.
+The primary government subsidizes CADA's operations by leasing land to CADA without consideration; however, the primary government is not obligated to do so.
 At June 30, 2013, CADA had total assets of \$33 million, total liabilities of \$20 million, and total net position of \$13 million.
 Total revenues for the fiscal year were \$10 million and expenses were \$11 million, resulting in a decrease in net position of \$400 thousand.
 Because the primary government does not have equity interest in CADA, CADA's financial information is not included in the financial statements of this report.
 Separately issued financial statements may be obtained from the Capitol Area Development Authority, 1522 14th Street, Sacramento, California 95814-5958.